Dawn Camp @Camp Skipping Pig

 ATTENTION, AFFECTION & COMPANIONSHIP

 Your pig should be given love and attention every day.
 If you can't or won't provide that, you shouldn't have a pig.
 They are very social and should never be put in a secluded place and forgotten.
 Two pigs are best because they'll keep each other company as you go about your daily routine.
 If you take the time to properly train your pig, give him the love and attention he craves, and provide a healthy, stimulating environment, you'll be rewarded with a delightful pet and companion for many years.
+Do not get a pig if you cannot spend lots of time withhim.
+In nature they live in close family groups.
+You are part of his herd and he needs to be with you.

 A QUALIFIED VETERINARIAN